-The Milan clubs of AC and Inter are two of Europe’s most glamorous sporting institutions.
-Conveniently for those keen to see them in the flesh, both play at the same venue, the iconic Stadio San Siro, located in the northwest area of the city.
+The Milan clubs of AC and Inter are two of Europe’s most glamorous sporting institutions, and for football fans visiting the city, watching a live match can be a memorable experience.
+Conveniently for those keen to do so, both play at the same venue, the iconic Stadio San Siro, located in the northwest area of the city.
 With a capacity of 80,000, this is a magnificent venue in its own right, and one of Europe’s last remaining traditional stadiums.
 But it is the passion of the fans that helps create a truly captivating atmosphere and experience.

 A choreographed crowd display at the San Siro (Photo: r yau via Flickr)

 The Italian league season runs from August to May, with a 16-day winter break from mid-December to the start of January.
 Both AC and Inter Milan play 19 home games a season, with several cup games (including European games) usually on top of that as well.
 If you’d like to attend a game featuring one – or both – clubs, you can view full fixture lists for the upcoming season with a quick search online.

 Livefootballtickets.com are our recommended choice for buying AC and Inter tickets online.
 While their admin fees are a little higher than other providers, they tended to offer a larger choice of tickets for a number of games we searched for – although for more prestigious games the choice is rather more limited.
 Another perk is that the website allows you to buy up to 4 tickets next to each other, with is useful for larger groups wishing to attend a game together.
 During our searches for games for the remainder of the 2019/20 season, tickets were available for every remaining home fixture, with prices starting at £32 for less prestigious games such as AC Milan vs Torino.
 For extra peace of mind, the website also offers a “150%” money-back guarantee if, for example, you fail to receive your tickets, or can’t access the stadium due to an issue with your tickets.